13tinydots/ProjectShowcaseHW/README.md

 Laid out `body` elements in newly created `body` container.
 Set text attributes in `about-me-body` CSS elements.
 Added `Lato` font from `fonts.google.com`.
 5/12/2021 2:18p.

 Refined html elements to be more readable in source code.
-Converted measurements away from pixels and static measurements.
+Converted measurements away from pixels and static measurements as much as feasible.
 5/12/2021 2:50p

+Updates to general layout of sections, increased font size on the catchphrase on the upper right.